Snorkeling Alligator Reef was simply wonderful. This spot is located out on the barrier reef, and a decent boat ride away from the Islamorada area.

 At around 15 feet there were huge Midnight Parrotfish, grouper, Amber Jack, a Nurse Shark, Rock Beauty and some monster French Angelfish.

-We also encountered the largest school of barracuda we have ever seen.
-There must have been twenty five huge barracuda hanging in the current flow off the ledge.
-It was kind of unnerving.
+We also encountered a large school of barracuda.
+There must have been 25 huge barracuda hanging in the current flow off the ledge.
+It was awesome to see.